kedacore/keda/CONTRIBUTING.md

 Another easy way to contribute is improving the validations to avoid misconfigurations.
 New rules can be added in the proper type's webhooks file (`apis/keda/v1alpha1/*_webhook.go`).

+## Metrics and Logging

+### Metrics

+Incorporating Prometheus and OpenTelemetry metrics is essential in our project.
+When creating metrics, please consider the following guidelines:

+- Always specify the unit in the metric name using standard units (e.g., use seconds instead of milliseconds, bytes instead of megabytes, etc.).
+- Choose descriptive metric names.
+Instead of vague names like `message_number` or `triggers`, opt for more specific ones like `queued_messages` and `trigger_registered`.
+- Ensure consistency in metric naming.
+Review existing metrics for their naming patterns and try to align new metrics accordingly.
+- Utilize labels for differentiating metric states.
+Instead of creating separate metrics like `messages_sent_successfully` and `messages_sent_failed`, create a single metric `messages_sent` and differentiate using a label `state` with values `success` or `failed`.
+- Avoid overly detailed metrics.
+Refrain from using labels with high cardinality (such as _email_, _message-id_, or _time_), as this can burden the system.
+- Favor metrics that are cumulative counters.
+Users can then apply functions like `rate()` to calculate changes over time.
+Append `total` for Prometheus and `count` for OpenTelemetry metrics.
+- Provide clear descriptions.

+For further guidance on metric naming and labeling, refer to the recommendations in the [Prometheus](https://prometheus.io/docs/practices/naming/) and [OpenTelemetry](https://opentelemetry.io/docs/specs/semconv/general/metrics/) documentation.

+### Logging and Log Messages

+When adding log messages to the project, it's crucial to set the appropriate log level and tailor the message for its intended audience:
+- Use `debug` level for Keda project developers, who possess deep knowledge of the system's inner workings.
+Messages should be data-rich and detailed.
+- Set to `info` level for engineers familiar with Keda's components but not its intricate details.
+These messages should serve as updates or milestones regarding the system's sub-components, essentially acting as a status report.
+- `Warning` level and above is aimed at operational teams.
+Messages should be clear, concise, and either indicate consequences or be actionable, with suggestions for next steps.
+Include links to further documentation where possible.
+A `warning` should indicate a problem which should be adressed in the near future, if it persists.
+An `error` indicates a failure, and a part of the system is not capable of fulfilling it's intended purpose.
+A warning should contain at least the consequence, an error should contain what part failed, why, and possible solutions.

+### Legacy

+Some of the metrics and log messages in the project don't follow the above practices, but are there for historical reasons.
+When refactoring pieces of code, please try to apply the best practices to any log message or metric which is impacted.

 ## Changelog

 Every change should be added to our changelog under `Unreleased` which is located in `CHANGELOG.md`.
 This helps us keep track of all changes in a given release.